 - 2012-2017: Project concepts considered in various plans (see Background Materials section below)

-Funding to develop a project design to the 10% level is being provided by the City of Bellevue, Department, King County Metro and Bellevue College.
-The estimated total cost for the preliminary design work is $227,000.
-This will help determine the full cost to build the project.
+The cost to develop project design to the 30% level is $270,000.
+Funding has been provided by the City of Bellevue, King County Metro and Bellevue College.
+This design work will help determine the full cost of building the project.
 Funds to complete the design work to 100% and construct the project will be sought through regional, state and federal grants.

 - Project mailer (June 2020)